tomjoht/tomjoht.github.io/_posts/2021/2/2021-02-17-looking-back-on-decisions-good-bad.md

 - **Setting a timer for four hours each day to write.** When I started a four-hour timer to make sure I spent a good part of the day actually writing content, my productivity went way up.
 I wrote about this here: [Writing productivity tip: Focus sessions](/blog/writing-productivity-through-focus-sessions/).

 - **Implementing Jekyll in a docs-as-code workflow.** I was fortunate to arrive at a time when we were eager to transition tools, and we implemented Jekyll.
 I got to work on the theme, the publishing workflows, and other aspects of the docs-as-code solution.
 This was one of my major highlights, and I realized that I'm pretty good with tools.
 Looking back, this was a good solution, and it really allowed us to deliver content in more efficient ways.
+For more details, see [Case study: Switching tools to docs-as-code](/learnapidoc/pubapis_switching_to_docs_as_code.html).

 ## Minor mistakes